Madhav008/IPOStatus/README.md

 #   Unknown Features
-    [] Create a formater for formating the excel in desired format [] Check the Files Parllelly
+    [] Create a formater for formating the excel in desired format [] Add the UI to check alloted and not alloted
+    [] Add the UI to refill the count
+    [] Check the Files Parllelly
     [*] Setup the admin pannel for uploading the company excel [*] Create a fast way to upload the excel in database